Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 preparation-of-tawa-naan

-In a bowl add flour, baking soda, sugar, yogurt, and salt mix them well then add oil, further mix to combine
+In a bowl, add flour, baking soda, sugar, yogurt, and salt.
+Mix them well, then add oil, and further mix to combine

-Start kneading the dough by adding little by little water
+Start kneading the dough by adding water little by little water

 Note: the dough should be naan soft but not stick to your fingers